mbattey58/cept/README.markdown

 ## S3 REST client

-*s3-rest.py* is a generic S3 REST client which allows to send request directly from the commend line.
+*s3-rest.py* is a generic S3 REST client which allows to send requests directly from the command line.
 Launch without parameters to see options.
 Credentials are read from a configuration files wih the same structure as the one described above.
+Request content can be both passed on the command line or read from file.
+Signing is currently not supported for payloads read from file.

 ### Examples